oceanbase/oceanbase/docs/README.md

 ## About this guide

 * **The target audience** of this guide is OceanBase contributors, both new and experienced.
-* **The objective** of this guide is to help contributors become an expert of OceanBase, who is familiar with its design and implementation and thus is able to use it fluently in the real world as well as develop TiDB itself deeply.
+* **The objective** of this guide is to help contributors become an expert of OceanBase, who is familiar with its design and implementation and thus is able to use it fluently in the real world as well as develop OceanBase itself deeply.

 ## The structure of this guide